netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-openshift-sharding.md

         oc create -f cic.yaml

-## **Example:** Create an OpenShift route and verify the route configuration on Citrix ADC VPX
+## **Example:** Create an OpenShift route and verify the route configuration on Netscaler VPX

 This example shows how to create an OpenShift route with labels and verify the router shard configuration.
-In this example, route configuration is verified on a [Citrix ADC VPX deployment](#deploy-the-citrix-ingress-controller-router-plug-in-with-openshift-router-sharding-support).
+In this example, route configuration is verified on a [Netscaler VPX deployment](#deploy-the-citrix-ingress-controller-router-plug-in-with-openshift-router-sharding-support).

 Perform the following steps to create a sample route with labels.